iterative/mlem.ai/content/docs/gto/command-reference/index.md

 - Register artifact versions with `gto register`
 - Assign stages to them with `gto assign`
 - Read the registry with `gto show` and `gto history`
-- Edit artifact metadata with `gto annotate` and read it with `gto describe`
+- Read and interpret Git tag with `gto check-ref`